ChenLipschitz/OOP_Ex_2/README.md

 ## MyFutureTask

+Represents a FutureTask object with the ability to compare between two objects.
 This class is an adapter class between FutureTask to CustomExecutor class.
-The PriorityBlockingQueue gets only Callable objects, unfor.
+The PriorityBlockingQueue gets only Callable objects (Note that callable does not has the comparTo method).
 Inorder to execute the tasks according to their priority a comparable method is must be added.
 Therefoe, we created an adapter class.
-The class has the same functionality as the FutureTask but with an upgrade- the CompareTo method.
+MyFutureTask has the same functionalities as FutureTask but with an upgrade- the CompareTo method.

-Represents a FutureTask object with the ability to compare between two objects
+## CustomExecutor

+The CustomExecutor class is an implementation of a ThreadPool with the ability to execute tasks according to their priority by using a BlockingPriorityQueue.

 ## Bibliography
 * <a href=https://www.geeksforgeeks.org/thread-pools-java/> geeksforgeeks </a>